eqlabs/pathfinder/python_vm_call/README.md

 $ pytest
 ```

-At the moment pytest.ini ignores all warnings, which are from dependencies.
+At the moment pytest ignores all warnings, which are from dependencies.

 ## Formatting